nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-We first give acknowledgement to Module Coordinator, Dr Akshay Narayan, and Teaching Assistant, Aditi Chadha for guidance and supervision over the KaChinnnng project.
+We first give acknowledgement to Module Coordinator, Dr Akshay Narayan, and Teaching Assistant, Irving for guidance and supervision over the KaChinnnng project.

 We utilised the following resources to aid us in the development of KaChinnnng:
 -  [tp project](https://github.com/nus-cs2113-AY2324S1/tp) of the nus-cs2113-AY2324S1 organisation